CS5008Fall2025/homework-speed-comparison-skakked/Report.md

    Worst Case: $O(n^2)$

    When the pivot selections result in relatively balanced partitions, the recursion tree has logarithmic depth with O(n) work at each level and when the pivot is consistently the smallest or largest element, the partitions become extremely unbalanced.
-This creates a recursion depth of n with O(n) work at each level, resulting in quadratic time.
+This creates a recursion depth of n with O(n) work at each level, resulting in quadratic time.[1,2]

 ## Empirical Analysis - Speed Comparison